marklogic-community/RunDMC/README.txt

     a WebDAV server with root set to "/".
 Then add the server URL to /admin/config/navigation.xml.
 Default is same hostname, port 8005.

+    Note: OS X users, you will want to keep OS X from creating .DS_Store files by doing the following

+        % defaults write com.apple.desktopservices DSDontWriteNetworkStores true

   XDBC server:
     If you want to use the loading tools to copy a database from the live developer site, you'll need an XDBC server.